Why Take A Mission Trip?

-This trip is for people over 18 years old, and family units.
+This trip is for adults, 18 years and older, as well as families including children who are at least 14 years old.
 Any adult who wishes to participate is invited whether single or married.

-Focusing this trips on adults ensures the maturity/experience necessary for home construction, and meets the goal of invigorating an outreaching heart in our congregation.
+Focusing this trips on adults ensures the maturity/experience necessary for home construction, and meets the goal of invigorating outreaching hearts in our congregation.

 A $100 deposit is required.
 It is non-refundable, but is transferable.